 Entrance gate viewed from two sides.
 Look in and look out.

-As soon as we walked up the stairs, we could see a giant Buddha statue in the middle of the cherry blossom forest.
-This is also one of the symbols of the temple.
+As soon as we climbed the stairs, we were greeted by a giant Buddha statue standing majestically in the midst of a cherry blossom forest.
+This is also one of the iconic symbols of the temple.

 Surrounding the statue are pink peach blossoms.

-And this is a pretty special photo that I took.
-A bunch of cherry blossoms looks like they're falling, but it's actually created by the background blur effect, you have to look quite closely to see it 😀
+And here’s a pretty special photo I captured!
+At first glance, it looks like a cluster of cherry blossoms is falling, but in reality, the effect is created by the background blur.
+You have to look closely to notice it! 😄

 And here is a panoramic view of the large Buddha statues at the temple.